Basic Japanese Phrases And Words For Travelers

-Here are some important Japanese phrases and words that you should know when visiting Japan.
-Besides greetings, learning how to say “thank you” and “sorry” is also important.
+Here are some essential Japanese phrases and words to know when visiting Japan.
+Besides greetings, learning how to say “thank you” and “sorry” is also helpful.

-When disturbing someone, even if it is the smallest thing – please don’t forget the apology because that’s the way the person who gets the apology feels less bothered.
+When disturbing someone, even if it is the smallest thing – please don’t forget the apology because that’s how the person who gets the apology feels less bothered.

-Sorry (If you make mistake: Gomen nasai (ごめんなさい)
+- Sorry (If you make a mistake: Gomen nasai (ごめんなさい)

 How to order Japanese food in a restaurant?

-If you traveling to Tokyo or other main tourist areas, the restaurants usually have a menu in English.
-However, not all Japanese restaurants have an English menu for foreigners, so it may be difficult to order.
+If you are traveling to Tokyo or other main tourist areas, the restaurants usually have a menu in English.
+However, not all Japanese restaurants have an English menu for foreigners, so it may not be easy to order.

-Here are some basic Japanese phrases and words you can use at the restaurants in Japan.
+Here are some basic Japanese phrases and words you can use at restaurants in Japan.

-Can I have (name of food or drinks)?: (Name of food or drinks) Onegaishimasu
+- Can I have (name of food or drinks)?: (Name of food or beverages) Onegaishimasu

 Before meals, Japanese people often clasp their hands in front of their chests and say: Itadakimasu (いただきます)